microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting_v2.md

 ## Success Criteria

-1. An ARIMA forecasting model saved in Azure ML Workspace
+1. Forecasting project imported into Azure DevOps and cloned in VS Code.

 ## Hackflow